it-acad/JOM_Inherintance_Polymorphism/README.md

 ## Task 2
+Create the following interfaces and classes:
-* Create interface DrinkReceipt with methods String getName() and DrinkReceipt addComponent(String componentName, int componentCount).
+* **interface DrinkRecipe** with methods: String getName() and DrinkRecipe addComponent(String componentName, int componentCount).

-* Create interface DrinkPreparation with method Map<String, Integer> makeDrink() to return a drink components.
+* **interface DrinkPreparation** with method Map<String, Integer> makeDrink() - returns the drink components.

-* Create interface Rating with method int getRating().
+* **interface Rating** with method int getRating().

 ---
-* Class Coffee contains fields String name, int rating, Map of ingredients and implements interfaces DrinkReceipt, DrinkPreparation and Rating.
+* Class Coffee contains fields String name, int rating, Map<String,Integer> ingredients and implements interfaces DrinkRecipe, DrinkPreparation and Rating.

----
-* Method makeDrink() prepare coffee with typically components: {Water=100, Arabica=20}.
+  Method makeDrink() prepares coffee with typically components: {Water=100, Arabica=20}.
-Espresso and Cappuccino classes extends the Coffee Class and override method makeDrink().
+* **Espresso** and **Cappuccino** classes extends the Coffee class and override method makeDrink().

----
 Espresso coffee has 50 g. of Water.
-Cappuccino caffee has an additional of 50 g. of Milk.
+Cappuccino coffee has an additional 50 g. of Milk.

 ---
-* Create a averageRating() method of the MyUtils class to return a Map with coffee name as key and coffee average rating as value.
+* Method **averageRating(List<Coffee> coffeeList)** of the MyUtils class returns a Map with coffee name as key and average coffee rating as value.

 ---
-For example, for a given list
+For example, for a given list:

 ---
 * [Espresso [name=Espresso, rating=8],